 You can take a look at the features of these devices by using the links below.

-I personally recommend using a dedicated computer as your Plex Home Media Server because there are different applications that we can use on a computer that we can’t load onto the Nvidia Shield TV Pro Home Media Server.
-You can access my post here where I will walk you through how to build your own home media server.
+I personally recommend using a dedicated computer as your Plex Home Media Server.
+This is because there are different applications that we can use on a computer that we can’t load onto the Nvidia Shield TV Pro Home Media Server.

 How To Use Plex

 Below, you will find an in-depth tutorial that will get you started on your Plex journey.
 I have also laid out some general steps below the video.
 However, I strongly suggest watching the video below so you don’t miss any important details.

 - Organize your media into various folders such as Movies, TV Shows, Music, Photos, Home Videos, etc.